-The largest monument at Carrowmore, with a diameter of 34, meters is known as Listoghil a site with a fascinating astronomical alignment.
-The original monument at Listoghil is the massive level platform or tertre which is 50 meters in diameter and may date to around 4,100 BC.
-The platform has a fantastic view of the local horizon, and it seems that the platform had a long period of use as a place to make astronomical observations.
+The largest monument at Carrowmore, known as Listoghil, is a site with a fascinating astronomical potential.
+The original monument at Listoghil is the massive level platform or tertre which is about fifty meters in diameter and may date to as early as 4,100 BC, which is contemporary with the nearby causewayed enclosure at Magheraboy.
+This structure has a fantastic view of the local horizon, and it seems that the platform had a long period of use as a place to make astronomical observations.

 The Reconstruction of the Cairn

-Samhain Sunrise Event
+The Listoghil Sunrise Event